 Those taking Clonidine will not experience such severe symptoms, and because cravings will be so dramatically minimized, the risk for relapse will also be reduced.
 This specific medication is generally administered in pill form, but it can also be issued in the form of a patch applied directly to the skin.

 Someone who has prescribed the medication in a medical detox setting will take it several times a day.
 Each time the drug is taken, it will be directly administered by a licensed physician.
 The dosage must be monitored so that it can be effectively adjusted if need be.

 Allure Detox and Medication-Assisted Treatment

-We at Allure Detox begin every admission with a detailed and in-depth assessment, which will help our team of medical professionals determines the right treatment program for each client.
+We At Allure Detox begin every admission with a detailed and in-depth assessment, which will help our team of medical professionals determines the right treatment program for each client.
 In some cases, we utilize Medication-Assisted Treatment (MAT) for individuals who have been struggling with opioid addiction.
-MAT helps to alleviate the more uncomfortable symptoms of opioid withdrawal while reducing cravings and providing more protection against relapse.
+MAT helps alleviate the more uncomfortable symptoms of opioid withdrawal while reducing cravings and providing more protection against relapse.

 This treatment method only works in combination with other modalities, such as intensive group and individual therapy and the installation of healthy coping skills and relapse prevention techniques.
 At Allure Detox, we strongly believe in a comprehensive detoxification program, one that focuses on individualized care in a safe and supportive environment.
 To learn more about our program of medically monitored detox or about Clonidine and opioid withdrawal, please feel free to call us at any time.